-Central Campus offers a variety of support services to its students including school counseling, academic integration, and special education.
+Central Campus offers a variety of support services to its students including community schooling, school counseling, academic integration, and special education.

 Services provided in the Counseling Center include scheduling, academic advising, personal counseling, assistance with college planning, financial aid guidance, coordination with community resources.

 See the scheduling specialist in your building to request a specific program at Central Campus.
 The contact varies from school to school.
-In the DMPS district, it will be either a Counselor, a School Improvement Leader, or a Scheduling Specialist/Academic Advisor.
+In the DMPS district, it will be either a Counselor, or a Scheduling Specialist/Academic Advisor.
 For our out-of-district schools, it will usually be a counselor.

 If you would like to learn more about a program or to schedule a visit, please contact our office at 515-242-7676.